akshell/docs/ref/ak/url.rst

 .. exception:: ResolveError

    Failed to find a handler of a resource with the given path.
-Subclass of :exc:`NotFoundError`.
+Subclass of :exc:`NotFound`.
 Thrown by the :func:`resolve` function.

 .. exception:: ReverseError